towolf/towolf.github.com/docs/PsychDemos/ClutAnimDemo.markdown

 achieve sync.
 A 'method' setting of 2 will use the Psychtoolbox image processing pipeline to implement clut animation, instead of updating the hardware gamma tables.
 This is the only reliable method with respect to timing precision.
-It is also the only method that works on MS\-Windows.
+It is also the only method that works on MS-Windows.
 However, it requires recent graphics hardware and a bit more computation time.